 - Provide your flight information and arrival plan to ISSA.
 If you are entering from outside the U.S., your arrival date cannot be more than 30 days prior to your start date.

 Once you arrive at Luther Seminary:

-- Meet with the Office of International Student and Scholar Affairs to complete the process.
+- Meet with the Office of International Student and Scholar Affairs (ISSA) to complete the process.

-- Participate in the Writing and Research Workshop, mandatory International Student Orientation, and the seminary’s First Week.
+- Participate in the Writing and Research Workshop, mandatory International Student Orientation, and the seminary’s scheduled orientation.